maniaclab/afmetrics_collector/README.md

 For debugging, you can opt to output everything to a local file instead of sending it to the logstash server with the `-d` flag:

 `afmetrics_collector -d -vv -sjb --host -t <token>`
-will output .json files in your current directory, and very verbose (`-vv`) logs in `/var/log/afmetrics/afmetrics.log`.
+This will output .json files in your current directory, and very verbose (`-vv`) logs in `/var/log/afmetrics/afmetrics.log`.
 I would recommend to run this from within the `/var/log/afmetrics` directory so all the stuff to look at is in one place

 ### Data Obfuscation and security